Information about ‘regulated offers’ must be disclosed in a product disclosure statement (PDS) and on the Disclose Register.

 If, over several 12-month periods, you gain more than 50 shareholders from small offers, you'll become a FMC reporting entity.

-Companies that raise capital through a licensed crowdfunding platform, relying on clause 6 of Schedule 1, are not considered FMC reporting entities.
+Companies that raise capital through a licensed crowdfunding platform, relying on classe 6 of Schedule 1, are not considered FMC reporting entities.
 This is because the offer is not considered a ‘regulated offer’ under the FMC Act.

 Instead, these companies will be subject to the financial reporting requirements under the Companies Act 1993.